What does Dora mean?

 Dora▼ has 36 variants: Dodee, Dodi, Dodie, Dody, Dorae, Dorah, Doralee, Doraleene, Doralia, Doralice, Doralicia, Doralina, Doralisha, Doralyn, Doralynn, Dore, Dorea, Doree, Doreen▼, Doreina, Dorelia, Dorelle, Dorena, Dorene, Doretta, Dorette, Doreyda, Doria, Dorie, Dorina, Dorinda, Dorine, Dorita, Dorlisa, Dorrie and Dory.

-Dora has 27 more alternative forms via Dorothy, Theodora: Dasha, Dasya, Doe, Doll, Dolli, Dolly▼, Dori, Dorika, Dorit, Doritha, Doro, Dorota, Dorotea, Dorotha▼, Dorrit, Dortha▼, Dorthea, Dorthy▼, Dosha, Dosya, Dot, Dotty, Fedora, Tea▼, Tedra, Thea▲ and Todora.Creative forms:
+27 more alternative forms via Dorothy, Theodora: Dasha, Dasya, Doe, Doll, Dolli, Dolly▼, Dori, Dorika, Dorit, Doritha, Doro, Dorota, Dorotea, Dorotha▼, Dorrit, Dortha▼, Dorthea, Dorthy▼, Dosha, Dosya, Dot, Dotty, Fedora, Tea▼, Tedra, Thea▲ and Todora.Creative forms:

 (female) Dera, Dyra, ..

 How popular is Dora?

 Dora is a very popular first name for females (#249 out of 4276, Top 6%) and also a very popular surname for both adults and children (#22612 out of 150436, Top 15%).
 (2000 U.S. Census)